4 The Role of Prediction in Science

 Prediction was central to both Einstein’s general theory of relativity and Richardson’s weather forecasting.
 If the predictions of general relativity had been incorrect, the theory would have been thrown on the scrap heap of science, no matter how beautiful it was.
 Similarly, if numerical weather forecasting wouldn’t work, it would be ignored; in fact, this is exactly what initially happened to Richardson when he proposed his theory.

 Predictions played different roles in both cases: In Einstein’s case, the predictions guided new experiments such as the search for black holes, confirmed the theory, and had in the beginning very few practical implications.3 In weather science on the other hand, accurate prediction is ultimately the goal; also because controlling the weather is at least so far out of reach.
 Weather predictions are useful: They help people decide when to leave the house, when to harvest plants, how to schedule flights, when to expect catastrophic weather events, and tell your trusted ice shop when to open.
-Prediction is not a nice byproduct of weather science – it’s the goal.
+Prediction is not a nice byproduct of weather science – it is the goal.

 Scientific Predictions